 Can I commune?

-All who trust in these words, "Given for you," and, "Shed for you for the forgiveness of sin," are ready to meet Christ at the table.
+All who trust in these words, "Given for you," and, "Shed for you for the forgiveness of sin," are well prepared to meet Christ at the table.

 What should I wear?